korpling/pepperModules-TEIModules/README.md

 <a name="ega"></a>
 ### TEIImporter.element.generic.attribute

-By default attributes to elements without nongeneric handling are ignored.
-To add these attributes enable this flag.
+By default, attributes to elements without nongeneric handling are ignored.
+To add those attributes, enable this flag.

 <a name="egn"></a>
 ### TEIImporter.element.generic.node